 Enneagram 8s are usually decisive, aggressive, and confrontational, but they seek justice.
 They enjoy a good argument for the sake of streamlining a decision.

 Parenting Tip: As a parent who is an 8, be patient.
 Your kids don’t always have to agree with you.
 Like the adults around you, children are entitled to their own differing opinions.
 Remember that disagreement is not synonymous with disrespect.
 Teach your kids how to calmly discuss points of contention by treating them with respect and expecting them to treat you with respect in every conversation, heated or not.

-9 – The Peacemaker
+Enneagram Type 9 – The Peacemaker

-Nines tend to be optimistic, trusting, and passive.
+Enneagram 9s tend to be optimistic, trusting, and passive.
 They, quite literally, keep the peace through their ability to see all perspectives.